isabella232/net-two-factor-auth/readme.md

 1. seed a code
 2. create new OPTCode object
 3. Add the OTP code to the OTPCodes list
-4. Send an sms to the number submitted
+4. Send an SMS to the number submitted

 ```csharp
 public async Task<HttpResponseMessage> RequestOTP(string phoneNumber)